Terms of Service

 End User Licence Agreement and Terms of Service

-These Terms of Service (“Terms”) are a binding agreement between you (“you”, the “User”) and Circuitry, operated by John Wylie / Circuitry Ltd, company number […], registered at [address] (“Circuitry”, “we”, “us”).
+These Terms of Service (“Terms”) are a binding agreement between you (“you”, the “User”) and Circuitry, operated by John Wylie (“Circuitry”, “we”, “us”).
 They govern your access to and use of the Circuitry software, applications, websites, APIs and related services (the “Service”).
 Read them carefully.
 If you do not agree, do not use the Service.

-By creating an account, clicking “I agree”, subscribing, or otherwise accessing or using the Service, you confirm you have read, understood and agree to be bound by these Terms and the policies they reference, including our Privacy Policy and Acceptable Use Policy.
+By creating an account, clicking “I agree”, subscribing, or otherwise accessing or using the Service, you confirm you have read, understood and agree to be bound by these Terms and the policies they reference, including our Privacy Policy and the acceptable-use rules in clause 7.

 If you accept on behalf of an organisation (for example an agency, employer or client engagement), you represent that you have authority to bind it, and “you” means that organisation.